LucDuponcheelAtGitHub/timeHybrids/README.md

 to understand what *reality* is all about, and the goal of computer science is to understand what *software* is all about.

-Agreed, understanding reality is so much more difficult than understanding software: software is something we invented ourselves, while reality is, afaik, still one great mystery.
+Agreed, understanding reality is more difficult than understanding software: software is something we invented ourselves, while reality is, afaik, still one great mystery.

-It is now generally agreed upon that computer science benefits from category theory as a partially unifying theory of software theories into which *effectfree software theory* and *effectful software theory* fit as implementations.
+It is now generally agreed upon that computer science benefits from category theory as a partially unifying theory of software theories into which both *effectfree software theory* and *effectful software theory* fit as implementations.

 Maybe, one day, it will be generally agreed upon that physics benefits from category theory as a partially unifying theory of physics theories into which *quantum theory* and *relativity theory* fit as implementations.